Hinshaw has deep experience representing law firms and lawyers across the country. Collectively, we have:

 - Represented more than 150 law firms in FDCPA, contract, employment, corporate, and other matters

-- For 15 years, hosted the Legal Malpractice & Risk Management Conference, the premier annual event focused on the law and litigation of malpractice claims, legal malpractice insurance and risk management strategies
+- Hosted the Legal Malpractice & Risk Management Conference, the premier annual event focused on the law and litigation of malpractice claims, legal malpractice insurance and risk management strategies

 *lawyering law: [loi-er-ing law]